Example 3 - Distribute applications to Intrexx instances

 3. Create a process that automatically executes the export of the application ("Processes" module)

-Store IAA password in the login information memory
+Store IAA password in the credential store

 1. Start the "Integration" module.